1. Home

 The Great Gatsby

-The Great Gatsby has a 7pm performance on Mondays.
-This production based on the famous novel of the same name by F. Scott Fitzgerald follows Jay Gatsby, Daisy Buchanan, and Nick Carraway in 1920s New York.
+The Great Gatsby has a 7pm performance on Mondays at the Broadway Theatre.
+This stage adaptation based on the famous novel of the same name by F. Scott Fitzgerald follows Jay Gatsby, Daisy Buchanan, and Nick Carraway in 1920s New York.
 The New York Times says it “leads with comedy and romance…[and] is a lot of Jazz Age fun.”

 Kathryn Willingham